Code Optimization for Framer Website Performance

 Instead of scattering inline scripts, structure your code by:

-• Consolidating scripts into a single external file or a well-organised code block.
+• Consolidating scripts into a single external file or a well-organized code block.

 • Using event delegation instead of adding multiple individual event listeners.